 Skills of Meat Cutting

-In this course, you will discuss purchasing, receiving, evaluating and proper storage procedures for poultry and meats.
+In this course, students will discuss purchasing, receiving, evaluating and proper storage procedures for poultry and meats.
 The emphasis for this class will be placed on primal and sub-primal cuts, federal inspections, grading, yields, as well as the classification of meats, poultry and game.
 Laboratory activities include hands-on fabrication of pork, beef, poultry and lamb.

 Introduction to Baking and Pastry

 Although these items are basic, they are essential as the foundation or accent for any meal.
 Production will include basic breads and rolls, starting with mixing, proofing and proper baking temperatures, laminated dough, muffins, quick breads, cookies and pies.
-Your primary focus will be proper use of the baker’s scale, liquid measurement and equipment identification.
+Students' primary focus will be proper use of the baker’s scale, liquid measurement and equipment identification.

 Seafood, Fruits and Sandwiches